SprihaDeshpande/QA_Assessment/README.md

 ### **Answer to Question7**:

 Above and Beyond API

+To run this test go to the Folder `/Question7_MockAPI_Save/` on your terminal in the folder where this project is cloned

 This is a continuity of Answer 6.
 In here we have files from the assessment folder =>[Click here for MOCK Server API files](https://github.com/SprihaDeshpande/QA_Assessment/tree/master/Question7_MockAPI_Save)